 A: If you wish to attend the Worldpay special meeting, you should come to The Marriott Cincinnati Northeast, 9664 S. Mason-Montgomery Road, Mason, Ohio 45040, at 12:00 p.m.
 Eastern Time on July 24, 2019.
 Worldpay stockholders of record as of the record date for the Worldpay special meeting can vote in person at the Worldpay special meeting.
 If your shares are held in "street name," then you must ask your bank, broker or other nominee how you can vote at the Worldpay special meeting.
 In order to enter the Worldpay special meeting, you must present a form of photo identification acceptable to Worldpay, such as a valid driver's license or passport.
 If you plan to attend the Worldpay special meeting, please complete and mail the ticket reservation request form, which is included as Exhibit 99.7 to this joint proxy statement/prospectus, or check the box on the voting page of the website identified in Worldpay's notice of the Worldpay special meeting accompanying this joint proxy statement/prospectus.
-Please note that since a street name stockholder is not the holder of record, you may not vote your shares in person at the Worldpay special meeting in person, we encourage you to complete, sign, date and return the enclosed proxy or vote electronically over the Internet or via telephone to ensure that your shares will be represented at the Worldpay special meeting.
+Please note that since a street name stockholder is not the holder of record, you may not vote your shares in person at the Worldpay special meeting unless you follow your bank, broker or nominee's procedures for obtaining a legal proxy.
+Even if you plan to attend the Worldpay special meeting in person, we encourage you to complete, sign, date and return the enclosed proxy or vote electronically over the Internet or via telephone to ensure that your shares will be represented at the Worldpay special meeting.
 If you attend the Worldpay special meeting and vote in person, your vote by ballot will revoke any proxy previously submitted.
 Please note that no management presentations or other matters are planned for the Worldpay special meeting, except as described in this joint proxy statement/prospectus.